-The Seward Range: Seward, Donaldson, Emmons, and Seymour is a 21.3 mile lightly trafficked out and back trail located near Tupper Lake, NY that features a waterfall and is only recommended for very experienced adventurers.
+The Seward Range: Seward, Donaldson, Emmons, and Seymour is a 21.3 mile lightly trafficked out and back trail located near Tupper Lake, New York that features a waterfall and is only recommended for very experienced adventurers.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from May until October.
 Dogs are also able to use this trail.

 On one overnight trip grab the entire Seward Range and another four 46er peaks This trip is done in an overnight and could be the longest trip of all the 46er climbs you've done.
 You will start by following the Blueberry Foot trail from the trailhead to the the Ward Brook Trail where you can set up camp at POI #2.
 The herdpath for the main Seward peaks begins on the east side of the first stream the Ward Brook trail crosses.
 The trail up Seymour starts in the same place but follows the Ward Brook trail briefly before heading away from it (use the gps track as a guide).
 On Seymour you will climb part of a slide on your way to the wooded summit.
 It doesn't matter what day you choose to take either route.
 If you have a really early start it might be good to knock off the main Seward Range as I did and then save Seymour for a quick climb the next day after a good rest.
 The main Seward Range is a 8.5 mile round trip climb from the campsite while Seymour is only 3 round trip.
 Mainly flat with a few small hills.
 Once you get past the second lean-to (Ward Brook) and take the path marked with a broken teapot, that's when the trip begins.
 It's 1.7 miles of pretty steep terrain to the summit.
 It's unmarked but there is enough of a goat trail to follow up the mountain.
 The hike starts off easy pretty flat and small hills but the problem was the leaves had fallen just the right amount because you couldn't see the rocks and tree roots on the ground.
 So every other step you were tripping over them for the first 5.7 miles.
 There are 2 sets of Lean-to's.
 Blueberry is the first, Ward Brook is the second. .5 miles afer Blueberry lean to is a stack of rocks which is the marker for Seward Mtn, Donaldson Mtn, and Mt Emmons (unmarked trail).
 If you stay on main path you'll come to Ward Brook lean-to's. .3 miles past that is another stack of rocks with a broken tea pot on top.
 That's your marker for Seymour.
 It is an unmarked trail but there is enough traffic to keep the path defined.
 Follow the stream up the mountain looking for stacks of rocks and ribbon tied to trees to keep you on track.
 It is hard going, steep rock face with lots of blown down trees to make it harder.
 You'll hit a false summit but it is only another 10 minutes to the real summit.
 The sign is on the S.W. side of the mountain.